-New innovative therapeutic approaches such as renal denervation or baroreceptor modulation maybe particularly relevant to patients with hypertension conditions that put them at risk of major cardiovascular events.
+New innovative therapeutic approaches maybe particularly relevant to patients with hypertension conditions that put them at risk of major cardiovascular events.
 Each month of active treatment is associated with approximately 1 day of life expectancy gain.

 The kidney and the nervous system are linked through the renal nerves.
 The renal sympathetic and sensory nerves are located adjacent to the wall of the renal arteries.
 The stimulation of the renal nerves can lead to changes in arteries and veins, release of enzymes such as renin and sodium and water retention.
 The increase in a renal nerve activity has been implicated in hypertension.